Tom's Guide to Paris

 Getting around in Paris

-Whether on foot or in a bus, train, or taxi, it's easy to navigate around Paris and to see things on your way
+Whether on foot or in a bus, train, boat, or taxi, Paris is extremely easy to navigate

 First off, Paris is an unusually walkable city.
 It’s about 38 square miles in area, which makes it about the same land size as Miami, but unlike Miami it’s a near perffect oval, which means there aren’t lots of exaggerated distances between any two points.
 You like to walk?
 Great!
 You’ll be able to walk among most of the major sights in the city.

 As I point out on the “Where to Stay in Paris” page, please know what you’re doing before you succumb to the urge to find a hotel near the Eiffel Tower.
-Aside from the tower itself, there’s not much else in the neighborhood, which is pretty sedate, and it’s rather far from the rest of the sights you’ll likely be visiting.
-If that’s your thing, fine.
+Aside from the tower itself, there’s not much else in the neighborhood, which is pretty sedate, and it’s rather far from the most of the other sights you’ll likely be visiting.
+If that’s your thing, though, fine.
 But if you like interesting and productive walks, consider something more towards the center of the city.
-Tom suggests somewhere in this area of the city, which doesn't mean you have to be smack-dab in the center (for which you'd likely pay a bit of a premium), but wherever in this general areas seems nicest to you and to your wallet.
+Tom suggests somewhere in this area of the city, which doesn't mean you have to be smack-dab in the center (for which you'd likely pay a bit of a premium, especially in many areas of the 1st arrondissement), but wherever in this general areas seems nicest to you and to your wallet.
 Keep in mind that the best catches always go to the best hunters.
 Given that most people can walk 3 kilometers in about 35–40 minutes, the more centrally located you are the more productive your walking will be in terms of sight-seeing.
-In short, you’ll see things (and eat things) you would otherwise never have encountered.
+In short, you’ll see things (and eat and drink things) you would otherwise never have encountered.

-Paris is increasingly pedestrian- (and bicycle-) friendly—some large highways have been closed to vehicle traffic and are now absolutely fantastic pedestrian havens.
+Paris is increasingly pedestrian- (and bicycle-) friendly—some large highways have been closed to vehicular traffic and are now absolutely fantastic pedestrian havens with pop-up bars, restaurants, and coffee shops.
 Streets are well marked (typically on buildings at the beginning and end of a street, one story above street level, as at left), and there are pedestrian crossings all over the place.
-And despite the reputation of some European drivers, they respect those crossings quite well.
+And despite the reputation of some European drivers, Parisian drives respect those crossings quite well.
 One thing to watch for, however, is the manner of negotiating oncoming pedestrian traffic.
 It's different in France than in the U.S.—for example, people won't naturally or necessarily turn to the right to avoid you.
 In fact, they don't seem to be paying any attention to you at all.
 After many years, I think I’ve figured it out.
 It’s kind of like basketball: each pedestrian has the ball (in their view) and you’re a defender actively getting in their way.
 The way to avoid this, though—and this is not like basketball—is to look 5 or 10 feet beyond the people coming in your direction.
-Somehow they sense this and they’ll get out of your way.
+Somehow they sense that you're not taking responsibility for avoiding an accident and they’ll subtly get out of your way.
 I often wonder what happens to French people when they're visiting in the U.S.—I bet they get banged up a lot.

 Your best other mode of self-propelled transportation is bicycling.
 Paris has been effecting some very significant changes to make the city more ecologically friendly, and making bicycles easily and very inexpensively available has been a very popular contribution to this goal.
-Vélib is the system for bicycle ride sharing (the name comes from the mix of vélo, which is another word for bicyclette; and libre, which means “free” in the sense of “liberty”).
+Vélib is the system for bicycle ride sharing.
+The name comes from the mix of vélo, which is another word for bicyclette; and libre, which means “free” in the sense of “liberty”; it does not mean that Vélib is free of charge.
+However, prices are very reasonable.
 The system boasts over 1400 docking stations across the city, with 19,000 bicycles available for you to hop on to and dart away.
 One thing, though: Parisian traffic is dense and sometimes treacherous.
 Helmets are not provided; you need to be extremely careful.
 Download the Vélib app from your favorite app store; the instructions for using the system are pretty clear.
 One thing that makes this so valuable is that the app will show you the docking station closest to your current location, as well as the docking station closest to your destination.
-You also have the choice between a standard bike (green) and power-assisted ones (blue).
+You also have the choice between a standard bike (green) or a power-assisted one (blue).

 Public transportation